 Alongside the company's offering, its broadband service has consistently grown in scope and scale.
 2012 was marked by Sky joining the super-fast revolution with its first-ever fibre broadband products, offering speeds of up to 38Mb.

-And in 2013, Sky underlined its ambition by agreeing to acquire O2 and Be's broadband subscriber base in a £180 million deal.
-The transaction will see Sky become the second-largest provider in the UK fixed broadband market, behind BT.
+In 2013, Sky underlined its ambition by agreeing to acquire O2 and Be's broadband subscriber base in a £180 million deal.
+The transaction saw Sky become the second-largest provider in the UK fixed broadband market, behind BT.